Tox-Archive/Tox-blog/source/_posts/Update-on-the-state-of-Tox.md

 In order to update cleanly you'll need to re-download qTox and drag the app in to your applications folder like usual.
 Your profiles won't be harmed or modified in any way.

 ##uTox progress
-uTox has been slowly receiving incremental improvements, primarily in the interface.For more details, you can check out the [commit log](https://github.com/notsecure/uTox/commits/master)or [irungentoo's twitter](https://twitter.com/irungentoo).
+uTox has been slowly receiving incremental improvements, primarily in the interface.For more details, you can check out the [commit log](https://github.com/notsecure/uTox/commits/master) or [irungentoo's twitter](https://twitter.com/irungentoo).

 ##Google Summer of Code